Medical Research Surveys

 What are the varying needs and medical priorities of women in different age groups?
 How do they feel about the care they receive?
 What are the concerns of pregnant women?
-Collect feedback from a pregnancy and childbirth education seminar or analyze a hospital experience in the maternity ward.
+Collect feedback from a pregnancy and childbirth education seminar or analyse a hospital experience in the maternity ward.
 Uncover any opportunities for enhancements and improvements by sending out an online survey.

 Community outreach programs

-Hospitals or other organizations conducting medical missions or participating in community service can coordinate their programs by sending out a survey.
+Hospitals or other organisations conducting medical missions or participating in community service can coordinate their programs by sending out a survey.
 For instance, a teaching hospital can pool the resources, opinions, and ideas of medical professionals to develop community education programs and assess the health needs of local populations.